Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

-{Previous works focus on the expression swap of images.
+Previous works focus on the expression swap of images.
 However, the expression swap on videos needs to maintain the consistency of the face across frames, which is much more difficult than swapping on images.
-To achieve more realistic expression swap on video, \cite{hyun2021self} propose the SVGAN that clearly defines two constraints (\ie, appearance contrastive loss \& temporal structure loss) that should be satisfied in the video synthesis.
+To achieve a more realistic expression swap on video, \cite{hyun2021self} propose the SVGAN that clearly defines two constraints (\ie, appearance contrastive loss \& temporal structure loss) that should be satisfied in the video synthesis.
 The appearance contrastive loss makes the discriminator learn the representations of appearance which is invariant throughout time in videos.
 On the other hand, temporal structure loss forces the discriminator to figure out whether the video is coherent or not in temporal ordering.
-These two losses ensure the appearance consistency and motion coherency in videos.
-They achieve a good effect by simply adding these two constraints to the discriminator.}
+These two losses ensure the appearance of consistency and motion coherency in videos.
+They achieve a good effect by simply adding these two constraints to the discriminator.

-{Overall, the development of expression swap techniques follow the requirements of real-world scenario, such as the audios as guidance, controllable expression, and temporal consistence across in video frames).
-For the expression swap, we think the improvements of the diversity of input sources, controllable expression and video consistency are the major technical characteristics that have been evolved throughout the years, and we highlight seminal works A2V, ICface, SVGAN in the bottom left panel of Figure \ref{fig:fish_bone_generation}, showcasing the improvements in different angles.}
+Overall, the development of expression swap techniques follows the requirements of real-world scenarios, such as the audios as guidance, controllable expression, and temporal consistency across video frames).
+For the expression swap, we think the improvements of the diversity of input sources, controllable expression, and video consistency are the major technical characteristics that have been evolved throughout the years, and we highlight seminal works A2V, ICface, SVGAN in the bottom right panel of Figure \ref{fig:fish_bone_generation}, showcasing the improvements in different angles.